aleshaleksey/fansys23/08-spell-list.md

 |Limitation|See below| -4
 |Save|Special|

 **Description**: The caster makes a transient link to a deep layer of divine realms and beseeches a powerful **"divinity"** (usually a god) to descend and inhabit a mortal (or construct) vessel, hence creating an avatar of the deity on the mortal realm.
 The vessel must be willing.
-If the vessel is unwilling and unconscious, it must make a Wis save with the threshold = the caster's SAP+Wis threshold.
+If the vessel is unwilling and unconscious, it must make a WIS save with the threshold = the caster's SAP+WIS threshold.
 If the target is otherwise unwilling, the spell fails.

 When the ritual is complete, the vessel is invigorated by the divine energy, restoring its MP, MP dice, SP and SP dice to full.
 At that moment the divinity takes full control of the mortal vessel and controls it fully as if it was its own (although either the DM or the player may control the avatar).
 The divinity uses its own stats, saves, abilities, skills, and attacks, but uses the HP, MP, SP (and dice) and effective level of the vessel.
 Thus it is limited, for example, in the number of MP or SP dice it may expend for a single ability or overall and the total MP/SP of the vessel.

 The divinity is in no way beholden to the caster, but may be inclined to reward them or assist them.
-Likewise, the divinity can make a contested Cha roll vs the host and leave the avatar at any point it wishes, hence ending the spell.
+Likewise, the divinity can make a contested CHA roll vs the host and leave the avatar at any point it wishes, hence ending the spell.

 No material form, mortal or construct, can withstand the stress of being a divine vessel.
 At the start of each of its turns, and every time the avatar takes a "main action" or "full round action", it loses 1HP of untyped damage.
 This damage cannot be reduced, negated or avoided in any way.

 Furthermore, when the spell ends and/or the deity leaves the avatar the mortal/construct host must make a CON and WIS save against the **divinity's CHA based save threshold**.

-- If it fails the CON save, each of its six stats (Str, Dex, Con, Int, Wis, Cha) are reduced by 2 permanently.
+- If it fails the CON save, each of its six stats (STR, DEX, CON, INT, WIS, CHA) are reduced by 2 permanently.
 - If it fails the WIS save, it loses 9 proficiency points from up to 4 skills (chosen by dice roll, counting down from the first skill till the number of ranks is 0, and then moving to the next randomly chosen skill if it has lost less than 9 points in total so far).
 It also forgets 7 abilities.